Product strategy, marketing consulting

 Usually you end up with a store that is either simple to theme/design but without key features OR it has the functionality you want but is so complicated that it takes a lot of time and money to implement.
-We wanted an elegant balance with the ability to quickly build something if we need it.
+We wanted an elegant balance with the ability to quickly build something if we need it, When starting a retail web business, you will need an online payment gateway.
+This connects your customers credit card to your processing bank..
 After downloading a lot of different ecommerce demo stores, LemonStand was the most impressive.
 We originally looked at it last year, but it just didn’t meet our needs at the time.
 LemonStand has really blossomed this year.
 The core is solid.
 Theming is logical.
 80% of the features I want are there.
 And the support – wow.

 LemonStand is SWEET

-Good support starts with great documentation.
+Good support starts with https://www.sodapdf.com/pdf-editor/ the converter offers a clean user interface with easy to understand text/visual instructions so you can complete your work without much learning curve.
 Documentation for LemonStand is refreshingly well-organized.
 When you’re building a store, you don’t want to waste an entire morning trying to track down information about how the system works.
 Forums for LemonStand are 1,000% better than Magento because the creators of the system actually monitor threads and respond.
 And our support tickets were addressed in under a day.
 I honestly don’t know how their customer service is this good as a small, bootstrapped software company.

 While its strengths far outweigh weaknesses, there are a few gaps in LemonStand’s offering.
 The most obvious missing feature is layered/faceted navigation.
 We had to build a module ourselves for our first store to help users narrow results within the store’s 7k products.
 This feature, by the way, is the top-requested module and I’m told that it’s high priority for a core update.
 Other needed additions include one-click checkout page and Google merchant feed.
 They’re both within reach if you have the chops to develop it yourself, but it would be nice to see them as pre-built modules.